Trezor hardware wallets support hundreds of coins and tokens, both natively in Trezor Suite and through third party tools.

-Trezor Suite natively supports fourteen cryptocurrencies for the Trezor Model T, twelve for the Trezor Model One, and all ERC20 tokens.
-Other cryptocurrencies are supported by Trezor hardware wallets but must be managed using a third-party wallet interface such as Electrum or Metamask.
+Trezor Suite natively supports fourteen cryptocurrencies for the Trezor Model T, twelve for the Trezor Model One, nine for the Trezor Safe 3, alongside all ERC20 tokens.
+Other cryptocurrencies are supported by Trezor hardware wallets, but must be managed using a third-party wallet interface such as Electrum or MetaMask.
 These cryptocurrencies are referred to here as non-native assets.

 Using a third-party wallet with your Trezor provides the same level of protection for your private keys as when using Trezor Suite.

 Many coins are available directly through Trezor Suite.
 Simply visit the 'Coins' tab through the settings menu or via the 'Enable more coins' button on the Dashboard, under your portfolio graph.
 There, you can toggle all coins or pick specific ones to use with your device.

 At SatoshiLabs we firmly believe that bitcoin deserves its place as the leading cryptocurrency: it is proven to be secure, truly decentralized, and offers financial privacy.
 We constantly strive to improve and innovate the entire bitcoin buying, selling and trading experience - for new and experienced investors alike.

 Bitcoin is perhaps the most important digital asset that will be required in the future, and at SatoshiLabs we aim to make our products as safe and user-friendly as possible.